hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 ### Transparency in Signature Validation

 The order and pairing between certificates and their corresponding signatures must be explicit, so verifiers can unambiguously match them.

+# Suggested Configuration Mechanism {#appdx-config}

+This section gives a non-normative suggestion for a mechanism for configuration of algorithm selection preference in a dual-algorithm setting.

+{{sec-structure}} requires that any supported algorithm MAY appear in either the first or second list within a `DualSignatureSchemeList`, however it leaves open the policy for selecting a pair.

+The suggested implementation enforces server-preference by allowing an operator to rank the provisioned certificates from most-preferred to least-preferred.
+Beginning with the most-preferred, if this algorithm appears in either list, then this is selected and selection continues down the list of provisioned certificates until one is found that appears on the other list.
+Implementations MUST NOT select two algorithms from the same list.
+Regardless of which algorithm was select first according to this preference selection routine, the certificates and signatures MUST be returned in the first and second slot according to which list they appeared in.
+This preference selection routine has the benefit that the algorithm selection is not affected by swapping the first and second lists, which allows for greater configuration flexibility and therefore greater overall interoperability.